 Participate in the Scholarship of Teaching and Learning Community Poster Session, or other presentation.

-After a faculty and staff committee makes and announces selections, funds will be distributed into a research account.
+Please note: funds will be distributed into a research account.

 Yingling Bao, Senior Lecturer, Department of East Asian Languages and Cultures, C320 Business Chinese Developing Students’ Intercultural Communication Competence Through Problem Solving This project aims to develop student competence with intercultural communication through the use of interactive modules focused on business culture in China.
 Each module will incorporate a problem-solving model focused on commonly occurring miscommunication through the use of a flipped classroom.
 Course content will be updated to incorporate group work, class discussion, and collaboration to focus on business culture in China.